City-of-Helsinki/linkedcomponents-ui/README.md

 The build is minified and the filenames include the hashes.<br />
 Your app is ready to be deployed!

+### `yarn compress`

+Gzip compress build folder.
+Run this after building app to be able serve files in compressed format.

 ### `yarn generate-sitemap`

 Generate sitemap for the app.
 Sitemap is generated only if PUBLIC_URL is set and GENERATE_SITEMAP === true in .env file